appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-to-ce-chart.md

   ```bash
   kubectl exec -it appsmith-0 -n <NAMESPACE> appsmithctl backup
   ```
-2. Copy the backup to local disk
+2. Copy the backup to local disk.
+The actual backup file's name should be available in the output of the previous step.

   ```bash
   kubectl cp <NAMESPACE>/<POD_NAME>:/appsmith-stacks/data/backup/<APPSMITH_BACKUP_GENERATED_NAME>.tar.gz appsmith_backup.tar.gz